The ADI Association

 The ADI Association is committed to developing an inclusive, interoperable ecosystem for digital identity that empowers people by giving them control of their digital identity data in a privacy-preserving, distributed, secure, and verifiable way.

-The ADI Association (the “Association”) is a nonprofit organization dedicated to the creation and promotion of a new and better worldwide system for creating, managing, and using digital identity and sharing personal information.
-The Association will achieve this through creating a global coalition of public and private organizations for the purpose of advancing a new interoperable specification for digital identity through implementation of the ADIA specification.
+The ADI Association (the “Association”) is a nonprofit organization dedicated to the creation and promotion of a new and better worldwide system for creating, managing, and utilizing digital identity and sharing personal information.
+The Association will achieve this by creating a global coalition of public and private organizations for the purpose of advancing a new interoperable specification for digital identity through the implementation of the ADIA specification.

 Trust & Accountability